Salted Dark Chocolate Cookies

 These cookies are a little chocolatey twist on a classic peanut butter cookie, with a lot less sugar and tahini instead of peanut butter.
 If you have never had tahini before, don’t be alarmed, it is essentially just sesame seed paste or the sesame seed version of peanut butter.
 I’ve used it in a lot of recipes on the blog, including my Power Bowls and Broccoli Salad, so if it is not a staple in your pantry yet, it is about to be.
 Truthfully, I was actually a little nervous about sharing this recipe and therefore played around with it a lot.
 I talk a lot about the importance of avoiding sugar, so by sharing a cookie with sugar in it might seem a little odd.
 However, I also talk a lot about the importance of opting for quality over quantity and enjoying treats in moderation.
 I’m not going to pretend that I don’t eat cookies (because I do), it just make sure that when I eat a cookie its a good quality cookie and not a processed pre-packaged one.
 So, to sweeten this recipe I opted to use raw organic cane sugar because it is one of the least refined version of sugar.
 If you don’t have raw organic cane sugar, coconut sugar would also work really well, but for the purpose of this recipe, natural sweeteners like maple syrup or honey just won’t just cut it.

-These Salted Dark Chocolate Cookies are a good quality, flourless and gluten-free cookie, that hit the sweet spot for a delicious chocolatey treat.
+These dark chocolate cookies topped sea salt are a high-quality, flourless and gluten-free cookie, that hit the sweet spot for a delicious chocolatey treat.

 Salted Dark Chocolate Cookies